the-drunk-coder/megra.rs/documentation/Function_List.md

 ## `cyc` - Cycle Generator

 Generates a cycle (aka loop) from a simple sequencing language.
+You can specify parameters within the sequence language, or placeholders.
+Also, you can specify deviations from the default duration between events within the sequencing language.
+It might seem simple, but this is one of the most powerful generators in Mégra.

 ### Parameters